budRich/budlime/youtube/sublaunch/README.md

+These are shownotes for the youtube video:

+# [Sublime Text - sublaunch][thisVideo]

+It shows how i use [sublaunch], to manage multiple sublime windows.

-I strongly recommend having one *main* sublime window that is not bound to any specific
+I strongly recommend having one *main* sublime window that is not bound to any specific project (this is done, by specifying a *profile name* that doesn't corresponds to a project name.)

 To see the available commandline options for sublime, enter `subl --help`: